WE ARE CURRENTLY TAKING MARRIAGE LICENSE APPLICATIONS BY APPOINTMENT ONLY. PLEASE CALL 608-742-9654 TO SCHEDULE AN

 TRANSLATOR: If one of the marriage applicants does not understand or speak English, you need to provide a certified translator who is not a relative or friend to translate when applying.

-MARRIAGE LICENSE FEE: The license fee is $75.00.
+MARRIAGE LICENSE FEE: The license fee is $85.00.
 If a waiver to the 5-day waiting period is granted, there will be an additional $25.00 fee.
 You must apply for a waiver in advance.
 These fees are payable in CASH or CREDIT/DEBIT cards on the day you come to apply for the license.
 If you use a debit card the transaction fee is $2.50.
 If you use a credit card, the credit card transaction has a fee depending on the total amount charged.
 (We do not accept checks.)
-As of January 1, 2020 the marriage license fee will be increasing to $85.00.
-The waiver will remain $25.00.

 FOR FURTHER INFORMATION OR QUESTIONS CONTACT: